-- Remove the power from the Master and Slave units. - Set DIPswitches 3 UP and 4 DOWN to select SSP interface mode on both NV10s.

-- Use the NV10 Cloning Kit 2 (CK2) and connect the two units together as per CK2 label. - Turn on the +12V power supply.
+- Remove the power from the Master and Slave units. - Set DIPswitches 3 UP and 4 DOWN to select SSP interface mode on both NV9s. - Use the NV9 Cloning Kit 2 (CK2) and connect the two units together as per CK2 label. - Turn on the +12V power supply.

-Cloning process.
+Cloning process

-- Master unit will flash RED and GREEN LED if the connector is configured correctly. - RED and GREEN on master flash together attempting to communicate with slave. - RED and GREEN on master flash alternately communication established, master waiting for slave to reset. - If communication has been established and slave has reset then the master will read slave firmware version and decide on next action. - If the master is not compatible with the slave, Master RED and GREEN LED's will flash alternately at 1-second rate.
-No further copy action will take place. - If slave firmware version is greater than master: Master RED and GREEN LED's will flash alternately at 1-second rate.
-No further copy action will take place. - If slave firmware version is same as master then master will start to copy currency data to slave. - If slave firmware version is less than master then master will start to copy firmware data to slave.
+- The Master unit will flash the RED and GREEN LED's if the connector is configured correctly. - RED and GREEN LED's on the master flash together attempting to communicate with Slave. - RED and GREEN LED's on master flash alternately communication established, master waiting for Slave to reset. - If communication has been established and the Slave has reset then the Master will read the Slave firmware version and decide on next action. - If the Slave firmware version is not compatible with master: Master RED and GREEN LED's will flash alternately at 1-second rate.
+No further copy action will take place. - If slave firmware version is greater than master: Master RED and GREEN LED's will flash alternately at 1 second rate.
+No further copy action will take place. - If Slave firmware version is same as Master then Master will start to copy currency data to Slave. - If Slave firmware version is less than master then master will start to copy firmware data to Slave.

-Firmware copy:
+Firmware copy

-CAUTION: IF MASTER RED LED CHANGES TO SLOW BLINK (1 PER SECOND) THEN COMMUNICATION HAS BEEN LOST AND COPYING SHOULD BE RESTARTED FROM BEGINNING.
+CAUTION: IF THE MASTER RED LED CHANGES TO SLOW BLINK (1 PER SECOND) THEN COMMUNICATION HAS BEEN LOST AND COPYING SHOULD BE RESTARTED FROM BEGINNING.

-- Master RED LED will blink rapidly during firmware copy (the LED will pause from time to time). - If master RED LED changed to slow blink (1 per second) then communication has been lost and copying should be restarted from beginning. - When firmware copy is complete, slave will reset and Master unit will wait to re-establish communications.
+- Master RED LED will blink rapidly during firmware copy (the LED will pause from time to time). - When the firmware copy is complete, the Slave will reset and Master unit will wait to reestablish communications.
 (LED flashes as at first stage power-up). - When slave is ready, master will initiate currency data copy.

-Currency copy:
+Currency copy

-CAUTION: IF MASTER RED LED CHANGED TO SLOW BLINK (1 PER SECOND) THEN COMMUNICATION HAS BEEN LOST AND COPYING SHOULD BE RESTARTED FROM BEGINNING.
+CAUTION: IF THE MASTER RED LED CHANGED TO SLOW BLINK (1 PER SECOND) THEN COMMUNICATION HAS BEEN LOST AND COPYING SHOULD BE RESTARTED FROM BEGINNING.

-- Master GREEN LED will blink rapidly during the currency copy process (the LED will pause from time to time). - When currency copy is complete, Master will show GREEN and RED LED's continuously and slave will reset. - NV10 NV10 copy is now complete.
+- Master GREEN LED will blink rapidly during the currency copy process and the LED will pause from time to time. - When currency copy is complete, Master will show GREEN and RED LED's continuously and slave will reset. - NV9 NV9 copy is now complete.